Updated: May 2026

 Over the next few years, there's going to be a widening gap between MSPs who control their data and those who don't.

 The ones who build, integrate, and own their infrastructure will keep healthier margins.
 They'll move faster.
 They'll offer smarter, more customized services.
+And they can cut vendor expenses by 35% in 90 days.
 And they'll stay independent, no matter what vendors pull next.

 The ones who don't?
 They'll stay stuck in the subscription hamster wheel, paying more every year for less control.